thradams/cake/README.md

 you can use attributes like *nodiscard* during the development or *defer*, both features improving the code security.
 Then adding a extra step in your build you can distribute a readable C99 source code that compiles everywhere.
-Cake also can be used in some files of your project it is not all or nothing solution.

-In the future I want to use cake because it has a good static analiser.